766b/GWvW_Overlay/README.md

 Changes
 ============
+(08/09/2015)
+- ANet chaned the order of the WvW objectives, it was confuusing the application, fixed it

 (27/02/2015)
 - Now Reusing ANet API for Server Names (the fallback is still here in case anything happens to the API)